Timeline

 Lotus of the Heart (returns to it and finishes in 1986)

-Tom Lazarus engineer, recorded at SUNY, Purchase, NY.
+The Great Invocation (Temple Percussion Recording).
+Tom Lazarus engineer, recorded at SUNY, Music Division Recital Hall, Purchase, NY, 1987.

 Dragon of Wisdom (1987)